Maumagnaguagno/maumagnaguagno.github.io/pddl/PDDL.md

 - Which predicates you used?
 - Small modifications impact your description?
   - Typing
+  - More objects
-  - More than one hero
+  - More predicates in goal
-  - Get out dungeon with sword
-  - Get out dungeon disarming all traps

 ## References
 - [PDDL 2.1 specification](http://www.public.asu.edu/~ktalamad/tmp/files/pddl21specs.pdf)